chemalii/ContentGenerator/README.md

     ...
 ```

-In order to use the Essay Generator and receive a Human-readable Essay, we can use this code right here
+In order to use the Essay Generator and receive a Human-readable Essay, we can use this code right here:

 ```
 from ContentGenerators.Essay import Document